 While selecting the lens shades, it is advisable to begin with the darkest level and then adjust slowly either manually or automatically to lighter shades until an accurate view of the weld area is achieved.
 However, the welder should not go below the minimum protective level.

 Training will play a key role in ensuring that the employees are well informed about the hazards in their work area.
-The training should entail the procedures to follow when welding, choosing the correct shade for the helmets, wearing goggles and glasses and so on.
+The training should entail the procedures to follow when welding, choosing the correct shade for the helmets, welding caps, wearing goggles and glasses and so on.

 Proper use and maintenance of PPE should also be discussed.
 The equipment should be in good condition with immediate replacement for the non-functional ones.